 With the cloud, the network perimeter essentially no longer exists.
 Employees access cloud data and applications over the unsecured Internet instead of the IT-managed internal network.
 Users access internal data from any device or physical location.

 These changes hold true even when a business still relies on on-premise infrastructure.
 Many businesses have a hybrid cloud setup, in which on-premise infrastructure is integrated with cloud infrastructure.
 Since many modern software applications allow users to access their files and data over the Internet, users may log in and check email or edit documents remotely from their personal devices even if not authorized to do so.

 The use of remote desktop software also erodes the network perimeter, as users access their on-premise desktops over the Internet.

 Even without a traditional network perimeter, it is possible to tightly restrict access to data in order to keep it secure.
-Cloudflare Access helps organizations manage user access without relying on a VPN — instead, internal data and resources are protected by the global Cloudflare network.
+Cloudflare Zero Trust helps organizations manage user access without relying on a VPN — instead, internal data and resources are protected by the global Cloudflare network.
 Cloudflare Magic WAN enables enterprises to configure a wide area network (WAN) that automatically includes security features.